-People have been experimenting with using recording playback devices as musical instruments for a hundred years, but the concept didn’t explode into mass consciousness until the rise of hip-hop turntablism in the early 1980s.
-The breakthrough moment for a lot of people was Herbie Hancock’s song “Rockit” from his 1983 album Future Shock.
+People have been experimenting with recording playback devices as musical instruments for a hundred years.
+But the concept didn’t cross into mass consciousness until the rise of hip-hop turntablism in the early 1980s.
+The breakthrough moment for a lot of people was Herbie’s song “Rockit” from his 1983 album Future Shock.
 The song includes turntable scratching over a blend of live and programmed drums and synths, along with some heavily processed robo-vocals.
 Future Shock is named for the Curtis Mayfield song, which is itself named for the Alvin Toffler book.
 The basic gist is, “Too much change too fast is stressful for people.”
 Herbie, at least, has managed to get some pleasure from his future shock.

-Herbie is a particularly complicated figure in electronic music because he was revered as a towering master of acoustic jazz before he ever touched a synthesizer.
-A lot of his early fans were distraught when he crossed over.
+Many fans of Herbie’s acoustic jazz work were distraught when he crossed over into the land of synths and other high tech.
 Herbie himself was ambivalent about electronics at first.
 In interviews, he says he was reluctant to try electric piano, and only relented when his then boss Miles Davis insisted.
-Herbie was convinced and then some, eventually becoming a pioneering adventurer with a variety of synths and other gadgets.
+Herbie was convinced and then some.
+Here’s what his studio looked like at the time of Future Shock’s recording.

 Here’s a live performance of “Rockit” from the 1984 Grammy Awards.
 I love the breakdancing robots.

 Since Herbie loves electronic music and hip-hop, it’s no surprise that they love him right back.
-He’s been sampled many times, by musicians ranging from Tupac Shakur to Deee-Lite.
+He’s been sampled by musicians ranging from Tupac Shakur to Deee-Lite.

 Jazz is in a tough spot right now.
 It’s been the worst-selling genre of music for years.
 A lot of jazz musicians and fans loathe electronic music, especially hip-hop.
 This makes me sad.
 My formal music background is in jazz, and I absorbed plenty of prejudice along with all the music theory.
 When I started meeting and working with some hip-hop musicians, I discovered that they mostly love jazz and are deeply reverent towards it.
 Some of the best hip-hop musicians come from jazz training.
 For instance, Rakim Allah trained as a bebop saxophone player; you can hear its impact on his linear, intricate flow.